Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 56 - 18/11/2024
 They decide to go back and attack, it was a close figth, but they won.

+### Session 57 - 13/01/2024
+A portal brings them back to floor 3, where they arrive in a town led by a hobgoblin named Azrok.
+They meet Preeta Kreepa, a mage who knows more about the dungeon itself...
+The end up at the entrance of Skullport.

 ## Rumors
+### Dark Elf Manace
+Recent conflicts in Menzoberranzan have left weakened drow houses fearing for their future.
+Drow are coming to undermountain. in droves to carve out sanctuaries for one house or another.
+Halaster can't be happy to see them return in force. but who knows?
+Maybe the Mad Mage orchestrated the upheaval to bring the dark elves back for reasons beyond the comprehension of the sane.

+### Arcturiadoom
+One of Halaster's apprentices was a human transmuter named Arcturia, who created all manner of new monsters and often made herself the subject of her own horrid magical transformations.
+She claimed an entire level of Undermountain as her lair and polymorphed prisoners into monsters to guard it.
+It's likely that Arcturia resides in Undermountain still, in one form or another.

 ## Missions